DreamOfTheRedChamber/system-design-interviews/README.md

 * Rate limiting
 	- To prevent abuse, it is standard practice to add some sort of rate limiting to an API.
 RFC 6585 introduced a HTTP status code 429 Too Many Requests to accommodate this.
 	- However, it can be very useful to notify the consumer of their limits before they actually hit it.
 This is an area that currently lacks standards but has a number of popular conventions using HTTP response headers.
-	- At a minimum, include the following headers (using Twitter's naming conventions as headers typically don't have mid-word capitalization):
+	- At a minimum, include the following headers (using newsfeed's naming conventions as headers typically don't have mid-word capitalization):
 		+ X-Rate-Limit-Limit - The number of allowed requests in the current period
 		+ X-Rate-Limit-Remaining - The number of remaining requests in the current period
 		+ X-Rate-Limit-Reset - The number of seconds left in the current period